-Any organization or individual who believes that the grant of certain patent right does not conform to the Patent Law may challenge the validity of a granted patent by filing an invalidation application with the Patent Reexamination Board of the NIPA.
+Any organization or individual who believes that the grant of certain patent rights does not conform to the Patent Law may challenge the validity of a granted patent by filing an invalidation application with the Patent Reexamination Board of the CNIPA.
 A patent can be invalidated under the following circumstances:

 - The novelty, creativity or practical applicability of the inventions or the utility models is not duly satisfied.

-- The granted design fall under certain existing design; or certain application has been filed for the same design by any organization or individual with the NIPA prior to the date of application and such application is recorded in the patent documents announced after the date of application.
+- The granted design falls under a certain existing design; or certain application has been filed for the same design by any organization or individual with the CNIPA prior to the date of application and such application is recorded in the patent documents announced after the date of application.